Anyone who has been paying attention will note that large-scale nature-related disasters are increasing.

 Quakes of greater magnitude have hit elsewhere; in fact, the earthquake that rocked Chile the same year was an incredible 500 times stronger than Haiti’s.
 But because it struck a less populated, more prosperous and better-constructed area, it killed fewer than a thousand people.

-Thus, conclude some, the problem isn’t the planet, but the people.
+Thus, some conclude, the problem isn’t the planet, but the people.
 “It’s a form of suicide, isn’t it?” said Roger Bilham, a geological science professor at the University of Colorado.
 “We build houses that kill ourselves [in earthquakes].
 We build houses in flood zones that drown ourselves.
 It’s our fault for not anticipating these things.
 You know, this is the Earth doing its thing.”

 It’s an interesting point—though a hard lesson to apply.
 It’s difficult to suggest viable solutions to the poor-quality construction in impoverished regions.
-And the regions we might label danger zones seem to be proliferating.
-On top of that, this theory would explain higher death tolls, but it wouldn’t explain the increasing volume of catastrophes.
+And the regions that could be labeled danger zones seem to be proliferating.
+On top of that, this theory might explain higher death tolls, but it doesn’t explain the increasing number and frequency of catastrophes.

 For that, many scientists point to climate change.
 To account for everything climate-related—cold fronts, freakish blizzards, flooding rains, hurricanes and a host of other dangers—many of them blame greenhouse gases, injected into the atmosphere via human activity like deforestation and burning of fossil fuels.
 Thus, the lesson they draw from calamities is that man needs to stop producing carbon dioxide.